 For my vacation, all the items on my task list occur in kind of a linear progression.
 I select when I’m traveling, then I book my tickets, then I pack, then I go to the airport, and then I do all the fun airport-related stuff until I board my plane, which is the milestone marking the conclusion of my project.
 But for some projects, your dependencies may not be as linear as my vacation project tasks are.

-For example, let's say your project requires that you secure funding.
+For example, let’s say your project requires that you secure funding.
 Securing funding is one of your project tasks.
-Once you've gotten the money, though, there are several things that can happen: with that funding in place, you can hire new staff to work on the project.
-You can also buy equipment that you need for the project.
+Once you’ve got the money, though, there are several things that can happen: with that funding in place, you can hire new staff to work on the project.
+You can also buy the equipment that you need for the project.
 You can also pay for a study you must perform prior to implementing the project.
-Those three post-funding tasks are not linear or dependent in any way on each other — they're three parallel project tasks, each dependent on the funding being secured.
-So, instead of each of those three tasks being linked together one after the other in a chronological fashion (though in practice, one task may follow another instead of them occurring simultaneously), each one will be linked to the "secure funding" task.
-"Secure funding" is the predecessor task for each of the other three tasks.
+Those three post-funding tasks are not linear or dependent in any way on each other — they’re three parallel project tasks, each dependent on the funding being secured.
+So, instead of each of those three tasks being linked together one after the other in a chronological fashion (though in practice, one task may follow another instead of them occurring simultaneously), each one will be linked to the “secure funding” task.
+“Secure funding” is the predecessor task for each of the other three tasks.

 You may also have recurring tasks that aren’t necessarily dependent on previous tasks to happen first, like status meetings.
 You’ll probably want to have status meetings before you secure your funding, as well as periodically throughout the project.
 Your status meeting task won’t be linked to “secure funding” or to “hire new staff,” though you’ll probably have status meetings both before and after each of those tasks.
 Therefore, the predecessor to your “status meeting” tasks will be your placeholder “Start” task, and the successor will be the “Finish” placeholder, to ensure that your status meeting task isn’t left adrift in your task list scheduling.